zulip/zulip-desktop/development.md

 Other developers run the app on Windows, macOS, and possibly other OSes.
 PRs to add specific instructions to this doc are welcome!

+On Windows, your C++ compiler should be Visual Studio 2015 or later.

 ## Download, build, and run